ionic-team/ionic-site/docs/nightly/api/directive/collectionRepeat/index.md

       </td>
       <td>
         <p>The number of items to load before and after the visible
   items in the list.
-Default 10.
-This is good to set higher if you have lots of images to preload.</p>
+Default 3.
+Tip: set this higher if you have lots of images to preload, but don&#39;t set it too high or you&#39;ll see performance loss.</p>

       </td>